-1. Degradation Factor testing is only required if rock fill shall subject to inundation more than 12 hours.
+1. Degradation Factor testing is only required if Rock Fill is subject to inundation for more than 12 hours.

-Treat and shape the foundations under rock fill to maintain drainage and to ensure that erosion of the foundation will not occur.
-Place and spread the rock fill in such a way as to avoid segregation and to ensure that it is not contaminated with foreign material.
-The uncompacted rock fill layer thickness must not exceed the thickness given in Table 15.4.
-Do not dump rock against the columns or retaining walls but built it up evenly by gradually placing it around or against such structures.
-Compact the rock fill using the mechanical interlock method of construction as per Clause 15.4.
-When rock fill is used in the core zone or outer zone (Figure 14.3.1), or within a homogeneous embankment, an upper zone of Class A1 or B material is required as a capping layer immediately above the rock fill.
+Treat and shape the foundations under Rock Fill to maintain drainage and so erosion of the foundation will not occur.
+Place and spread the Rock Fill in such a way as to avoid segregation and so it is not contaminated with foreign material.
+The uncompacted Rock Fill layer thickness must not exceed the thickness given in Table 15 4.
+Do not dump rock against the columns or retaining walls but build it up evenly by gradually placing it around or against such structures.
+Compact the Rock Fill using the mechanical interlock method of construction as per Clause 15.4.
+When Rock Fill is used in the Core Zone or Outer Zone (Figure 14.3.1), or within a homogeneous Embankment, an Upper Zone of Class A1 or B material is required as a capping layer immediately above the Rock Fill.